the78mole/BThome-US-Ranging/README.md

 Excessive Documentation is available on [michianti.org](https://mischianti.org/vcc-gnd-studio-yd-esp32-s3-devkitc-1-clone-high-resolution-pinout-and-specs/).

 There is also a [Datasheet of the ESP32-S3-WROOM-1 Module](https://www.espressif.com/sites/default/files/documentation/esp32-s3-wroom-1_wroom-1u_datasheet_en.pdf) available.
 The [ESP32-S3 Technical Reference Manual](https://www.espressif.com/documentation/esp32-s3_technical_reference_manual_en.pdf) has detailed description of the SoC.
-The WROOM-variont on my DevKit is the N16R8, which incorporates 16MB of Flash and 8MB of PSRAM.
+The WROOM-variant on my DevKit is the N16R8, which incorporates 16MB of Flash and 8MB of PSRAM.

 Its pinout is as follows: